natereed/old-natereed-gh-pages/_posts/2016-11-01-using-regression-to-predict-player-salaries.md

 ### Use Cross-Validation

 To get a better test of fit, we will perform 5-fold cross validation.
-A more detailed explation of CV is here, but essentially this method involves systematically performing train/test splits, fitting the model and testing it on a holdout set.
+A more detailed explation of CV is here, but essentially this method involves systematically performing train/test splits, fitting the model on the training set and evaluating it on the test set.
 We repeat this for several subsets of training/test data and take the average score:

 {% highlight python %}
 # K-fold group cross-validation